Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Introduction

+which has asymptotic coverage probability of $1-\xi$.
+These convergence results hold under array asymptotics, permitting the data-generating process $\Pr = \Pr_n$ to change with $n$, which implies that these convergence results hold uniformly over large classes of data-generating processes.
+In particular, our results do not require separation of regression coefficients away from zero (the so-called ``beta-min" conditions) for their validity.
+Importantly, we discuss how the procedures naturally allow for construction of simultaneous confidence bands for many parameters based on a (pivotal) linear representation of the proposed estimator.

-Our paper contributes to the new literature on inference (as opposed to estimation) in the high-dimensional sparse models.
-Several recent papers study the problem of constructing confidence regions after model selection allowing $p\gg n$.
-In the case of linear mean regression, \cite{BCH2011:InferenceGauss} proposed a double selection inference in a parametric with homoscedastic Gaussian errors, \cite{BelloniChernozhukovHansen2011} studies the double selection procedure in a non-parametric setting with heteroscedastic errors, \cite{c.h.zhang:s.zhang} and \cite{vandeGeerBuhlmannRitov2013} proposed estimators based on $\ell_1$-penalized estimators based on ``1-step" correction in parametric models.
-Going beyond mean models, \cite{vandeGeerBuhlmannRitov2013} also provides high level conditions for the one-step estimator applied to smooth generalized linear problems, \cite{BelloniChernozhukovKato2013a} analyzes confidence regions for a parametric homoscedastic LAD regression under primitive conditions based on the instrumental LAD regression, and \cite{BelloniChernozhukovWei2013} provides two post-selection procedures to build confidence regions for the logistic regression.
+Several recent papers study the problem of constructing confidence regions after model selection while allowing $p\gg n$.
+In the case of linear mean regression, \cite{BCH2011:InferenceGauss} proposes a double selection inference in a parametric setting with homoscedastic Gaussian errors; \cite{BelloniChernozhukovHansen2011} studies a double selection procedure in a non-parametric setting with heteroscedastic errors; \cite{c.h.zhang:s.zhang} and \cite{vandeGeerBuhlmannRitov2013} propose methods based on $\ell_1$-penalized estimation combined with ``one-step" correction in parametric models.
+Going beyond mean regression models, \cite{vandeGeerBuhlmannRitov2013} provides high level conditions for the one-step estimator applied to smooth generalized linear problems, \cite{BelloniChernozhukovKato2013a} analyzes confidence regions for a parametric homoscedastic LAD regression model under primitive conditions based on the instrumental LAD regression, and \cite{BelloniChernozhukovWei2013} provides two post-selection procedures to build confidence regions for the logistic regression.
 None of the aforementioned papers deal with the problem of the present paper.